-Rabbits are rarely cuddly – as prey animals they are nervous by nature and can bite or scratch when stressed.
-Building up a relationship with a rabbit takes time and patience and has to be on the rabbit’s terms.
-Children often lack this patience.
+Rabbits are rarely cuddly.
+In the wild, everything wants to eat them.
+As prey animals they’re nervous and can bite or scratch when stressed.
+Building up a relationship takes time and patience and has to be on the rabbit’s terms.
+Children can lack such patience.

-Rabbits are a prey species, so when they’re picked up their instinct tells them they have been caught by a predator, and they often react aggressively.
+When rabbits are picked up their instinct tells them they’ve been caught by a predator, and they often react aggressively.
 Most good owners will only pick up the rabbits to check their health.
 The pleasure is in watching them display their natural behaviours.

-The Victorians kept rabbits in hutches for easy access for meat and the habit stuck.
+The Victorians kept rabbits in hutches for a convenient meat supply.
 Wild rabbits live in large underground warrens.
-When they are above ground they cover a large area each day.
-Pet rabbits need to live in an enclosure that is at least 3m x 2m by 1m high.
-They should never be confined to a hutch.
+Above ground, they cover a massive area every day.
+Pet rabbits need an enclosure that’s at least 3m x 2m x 1m high and should never be confined to a hutch.

 Studies show that rabbits value companionship almost as much as food.
 Watch a pair or group of bonded rabbits snuggling up together and cleaning each other and you’ll see exactly why it’s cruel to keep a rabbit on its own.

-Rabbits should be cleaned out every day and given fresh hay and bedding.
-They can live for over ten years so that’s a lot of clean outs!
-They need annual vaccinations and can be very susceptible to medical problems, so expect visits to the vet!
+Rabbits accommodation should be cleaned every day and given fresh hay and bedding.
+As they can live for over ten years that’s a lot of cleaning.
+They need annual vaccinations and can be susceptible to medical problems, so expect visits to the vet!

 Rabbits suffer for their looks.
-Children see a cute and fluffy rabbit in a pet shop and pester their parents to buy it.
-But as with their toys, children often lose interest quickly and the rabbit is abandoned or endures a miserable life alone in a hutch at the end of the garden.
+Children see a cute, fluffy rabbit in a pet shop and pester their parents to buy it.
+But children often lose interest quickly and the rabbit can be left alone in a hutch at the end of the garden or is even abandoned.

-Whilst pet rabbits are inexpensive to buy, caring for them isn’t.
-You’ll need a secure outdoor enclosure or good quality indoor enclosure as well as food, hay and bedding, neutering (castrating for males, spaying for females), vaccination and vet trips.
+While pet rabbits are inexpensive to buy, caring for them can be pricey.
+You’ll need a secure outdoor or indoor enclosure, as well as food, hay and bedding.
+They also need neutering (castrating for males, spaying for females), vaccinations and vet trips.
 Caring for a pair of rabbits over their lifetime can cost over £10,000.

 Beautiful, curious animals that deserve to live full and enriched lives.
 The list above highlights just some of the misconceptions about rabbit care.
-The bottom line is that looking after rabbits is a big commitment.
+Ultimately, looking after rabbits is a big commitment.
 You must…

 And all this for up to 12 years.

-It’s a myth that rabbits should be kept with guinea pigs.
-They have different dietary requirements and the guinea pig can easily be injured by the larger rabbit.
-A huge benefit of keeping rabbits together is their mutual grooming – this does not happen with a guinea pig.
+It’s a myth that rabbits and guinea pigs make good pals.
+They have different dietary requirements and guinea pigs can easily be injured by larger rabbits.
+A huge benefit of keeping rabbits with other rabbits is their mutual grooming.
+This just doesn’t happen with a guinea pig.

 Do the maths

-Rabbits can live for ten to twelve years so add ten years to your child’s age if they say they want a rabbit and promise to look after it every day.
-Under the law you are responsible for the animal anyway but do you really think your child will still be interested in five years time?
+Rabbits can live for ten to twelve years.
+So, add ten years to your child’s age if they say they want a rabbit and promise to look after it every day.
+Under the law you’re responsible for the animal anyway but will your child be interested in five years time?
 How about ten?
-Maybe, but maybe not!